-All employees of Capital One, its affiliates and its subsidiaries and members of the Board are eligible to be granted Awards under the Fifth Amended and Restated 2004 Plan.
-Certain individual consultants, agents, advisors and independent contractors who render services to Capital One ("Third Party Service Providers") are also eligible to participate in the Fifth Amended and Restated 2004 Plan.
-As stated above, participants will be selected by the Compensation Committee, in its sole discretion, from among those eligible.
-The approximate number of individuals eligible to be granted Awards under the Fifth Amended and Restated 2004 Plan as of December 31, 2018 were 47,600 employees,10 non-management directors and 23,000 Third Party Service Providers, respectively.
-As of December 31, 2018, there were no Third Party Service Providers with outstanding awards under the Fifth Amended and Restated 2004 Plan.
+All employees of Capital One, its affiliates and its subsidiaries and members of the Board are eligible to be granted Awards under the Sixth Amended and Restated 2004 Plan.
+Certain individual consultants, agents, advisors and independent contractors who render services to Capital One ("Third Party Service Providers") are also eligible to participate in the Sixth Amended and Restated 2004 Plan.
+As stated above, the basis for participation in the Sixth Amended and Restated 2004 Plan is the Compensation Committee's decision to select, in its sole discretion, participants from among those eligible.
+The approximate number of individuals eligible to be granted Awards under the Sixth Amended and Restated 2004 Plan as of December 31, 2020 were 51,985 employees, 11 non-management directors and 26,800 Third Party Service Providers, respectively.
+As of December 31, 2020, there were no Third Party Service Providers with outstanding awards under the Sixth Amended and Restated 2004 Plan.

-In lieu of making Awards directly to employees, directors or Third Party Service Providers, the Compensation Committee may make Awards under the Fifth Amended and Restated 2004 Plan through or to a trust or other funding vehicle which then makes Awards to participants or which issues interests in Awards held by it to participants, on such terms and conditions as determined by the Compensation Committee.
+In lieu of making Awards directly to employees, directors or Third Party Service Providers, the Compensation Committee may make Awards under the Sixth Amended and Restated 2004 Plan through or to a trust or other funding vehicle which then makes Awards to participants or which issues interests in Awards held by it to participants, on such terms and conditions as determined by the Compensation Committee.